fbpx

 • The energy required to run this greenhouse is the equivalent of what it would take to power a town of 7,000 people!
 Since they solely use geothermal energy, it is totally free.

 Good to know: Friðheimar Tomato Farm is no secret.
 This restaurant is only open for lunch and is popular with both self-driving visitors as well as some tour companies.
 It is important that you make a reservation if you’d like to include this on your Golden Circle route.
-You can easily make a reservation using this link.
-If you don’t make a reservation, it’s likely that your wait time will be an hour or more in peak season.
+Otherwise, it’s likely that your wait time will be an hour or more during peak season.

 Bruarfoss Golden Circle Iceland